aayusranjan/Kickstart-with-HTML_CSS_JS/README.md

 - some resources mentioned on this website.

 [STACKSHARE.io](https://stackshare.io/feed)
-- know which company which stack using
+- You can know how popluar techonlogy are and which company using them

 ## Wrap Up <a name = "wrap_up"></a>